Emotional effects of radiotherapy

 Having treatment for cancer can be very upsetting.
 We all have our own ways of managing difficulties.
 Some people have a close network of family and friends to support them.
 Others would rather get help from people who aren't involved in their illness.

 There is a lot of help available if you need it.
 You can ask at your treatment hospital about the help in your area.
 There may be local support groups for people having treatment for the same type of cancer.
+The hospital may provide counselling or your GP can refer you to a local counsellor.

 There are books about the emotional effects of living with cancer, some of which are free.
 Look at our general cancer reading list.